brandon-t-elliott/cve2epss/README.md

 I really just wanted a quick way to see the EPSS data for a single CVE ID.

-It's not meant to be an all-encompassing app.
+It's not meant to be an all-encompassing app (and never will be).

 ## Try it Out